thtmnisamnstr/md-crafter/MDX.md

 ## Built-in Components

-md-edit comes with a library of pre-built components you can use immediately:
+md-crafter comes with a library of pre-built components you can use immediately:

 ### Callout